geudde/attic-chest/pages/13.reference/05.porden-coeur/docs.md

 That lend their beauty to our earthly bowers,<br>
 Soft banks of moss serenest sleep bestow,<br>
 And fragrant rills in soothing murmurs flow.<br>
-Nor lack'd there tenderer blossoms, such as give<br>
+Nor lack’d there tenderer blossoms, such as give<br>
-Th' ambrosial scents by which the Peries live;<br>
+Th’ ambrosial scents by which the Peries live;<br>
 While all around, in rich profusion strown,<br>
 ’Mid orient pearls the blushing coral shone;
-Th' amber's liquid light, and many a gem,<br>
+Th’ amber’s liquid light, and many a gem,<br>
-Rare as the boast of Stamboul's diadem.<br>
+Rare as the boast of Stamboul’s diadem.<br>
-Maimoune snatch'd a vase; in Paradise<br>
+Maimoune snatch’d a vase; in Paradise<br>
 Once had its radiance pleased celestial eyes,<br>
 And now, though sullied by her guilty touch,<br>
 Its light transcends the gems of earth as much<br>
-As Heaven's inferior angels would outshine<br>
+As Heaven’s inferior angels would outshine<br>
-Those charms in Carmel's synod held divine.<br>
+Those charms in Carmel’s synod held divine.<br>
 Within that shrine of sunny topaz beams<br>
-A lucid wave from Eden's sainted streams,<br>
+A lucid wave from Eden’s sainted streams,<br>
 With whose blest drops the Peri every day<br>
-Wash'd from her brow the stains of earth away<br>
+Wash’d from her brow the stains of earth away<br>
-And now, as she through night's calm æther flew,<br>
+And now, as she through night’s calm æther flew,<br>
 Pleased with her task, and conscious that she drew<br>
 From that good office, from the vase she bore,<br>
 Charms, since her loss of Heaven unknown before;<br>